tymyrddin/blue/source/docs/dev/appsec/lockdown/README.md

 # Lockdown in application security: A strategic approach

-In application security, lockdown refers to the systematic hardening of an application’s environment, configurations, and runtime to minimize attack surfaces.
+In application security, lockdown refers to the systematic hardening of an application’s environment, configurations, and runtime to minimise attack surfaces.
 It combines preventive controls (e.g., least privilege, input validation) with detective measures (e.g., logging, anomaly detection) to enforce strict operational boundaries.

 ## Why lockdown matters